olucchi03/Building-a-Virtual-Cybersecurity-Laboratory/README.md

 The following activities were carried out on the VMware

+both OPNsense iso and Pfsense were downloaded and extracted

-Create a virtual pfSense or OPNsense appliance Configure:
+A virtual pfSense appliance was created and the following configured.
+Configure:
 WAN and LAN interfaces
 NAT, DHCP, and DNS as needed
 Basic firewall rules (e.g., port filtering)
-Connect the Kali and Windows machines to route traffic through the firewall Test filtering and logging functionality; document configuration steps and output
+The Kali and Windows VM machines were connected to route traffic through the firewall Filtering was also done.

+see screenshots below